hellogeraldblah/ICT2x01-p4-8/README.md

 - `testDetermineNumberOfStars()`

-#### Test Suite Coverage
+#### Test Suite Code Coverage Statistics
+The code coverage statistic was generated using [Codeception](https://codeception.com/) and the [PCOV](https://github.com/krakjoe/pcov) extension.
 The full HTML report coverage can be found in `codar-web/tests/_output/coverage/challengeManagement.php.html`.
 Additionally, the report showcases the number of test cases that the line was used in.

 ![HTML Coverage](readme_assets/html-coverage.png)